UEA-digital-human-group/paper-review-meshtalk/slides/slides.md

 Also, an additional separation for eyelids.

+I don't see how they decide the mask.

-Note: not quite clear on exactly how the training occurs - I assume infer one version, then the next version and back prop the weighted sum.
+Note: not quite clear on exactly how the training occurs - but I think in one shot, with the weights for each region.

 --